 She’s referring to the time he left in New Moon and she engaged in stupid, risky behaviors like cliff-diving.
 This phrasing also carries the subtle threat of renewing their Romeo & Juliet thing.

-The battle isn’t set to happen for awhile and there are a lot of pages between.
-(Grr.)
+The battle isn’t set to happen for a while and there are a lot of pages between.
+(Sigh.)
 Bella is tired of Edward calling the shots and wants to try out sex while still human, but Edward won’t give it up until they’re hitched.
 He jokes that her desire will likely speed up the wedding thing and, when he shows her his mother’s ring a few minutes later, she accepts: